oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 3. View endpoints

-   Click on the **Mappings** link in the left hand side menu.
+   Click on the **Mappings** link on the left hand side menu.
 This page shows you information about the URL Path mappings (or endpoints) exposed by this service.
 You will notice several endpoints exposed by Spring Actuator, which enables this management and monitoring to be possible.
 And you will see your service's own endpoints, in this example the ones that start with `/api/v1/...`:

    ![Customer service endpoint list](images/obaas-spring-admin-3.png)